Computing-Collective/3FA/README.md

 ## Overview

 Here is a video overview of our system.
-You can [view it on YouTube](https://www.youtube.com/watch?v=EXM25gpxC9Y) or [download the file directly](/static/Demo%20Video.mp4) if you prefer.
+You can [view it on YouTube](https://www.youtube.com/watch?v=EXM25gpxC9Y) if you prefer.

 https://github.com/Computing-Collective/3FA/assets/52972357/1cd9538f-6b38-4530-9f8f-198096261e36